ahleongzc/CS203-Wooclap-Converter/README.md

 Type: MCQ

 What are some problems with the waterfall process?
-A. Well-organized and logical
+A. Well-organized and logical<br/>
-B. All of the above
+B. All of the above<br/>
-C. Hard to accommodate changes
+C. Hard to accommodate changes<br/>
-D. May produce software customers do not want
+D. May produce software customers do not want<br/>

 Correct answers:
-C. Hard to accommodate changes
+C. Hard to accommodate changes<br/>
-D. May produce software customers do not want
+D. May produce software customers do not want<br/>

 ----------